How To Edit Natural Light in Lightroom

 As much as I love shooting in my studio, it’s a fun adventure when I get to take a client outside for their boudoir session.
 It feels a little more daring and wild!
 Shooting outside is a whole lot different than shooting indoors.
 In my studio, I control everything- the lights, the environment… I set it up and keep it just right for the duration of the shoot.

 Shooting outdoors though?
-Well, the natural light is always shifting and changing-- especially during the coveted golden hour when most of us photographers are scheduling our outdoor shoots with our clients.
+Well, the natural light is always shifting and changing– especially during the coveted golden hour when most of us photographers are scheduling our outdoor shoots with our clients.

 Today I am walking you through some basics steps on how to edit natural light in Lightroom.
 There are a few key things and the process you can walk through to get the best edit from your natural light image, even if you’re unfamiliar with where to start if you’re an indoor photographer.
-I’m walking you through 4 unique lighting situations and sharing what I do when I edit natural light in Lightroom.
-I’m also including a handy video so you can actually watch me edit the photos!

 How to Edit Natural Light in Lightroom